volterraedge/terraform-provider-volterra/docs/resources/volterra_advertise_policy.md

 ### Blindfold Secret Info

-Blindfold Secret is used for the secrets managed by Volterra Secret Management Service.
+Blindfold Secret is used for the secrets managed by F5XC Secret Management Service.

 `decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).